Areas of Expertise: Complicity, Bystander, Extremism, Counterterrorism, Criminal Law, International Law, National

 - A.B., Honors in History, Kenyon College

 Amos N. Guiora is Professor of Law at the S.J.
 Quinney College of Law, University of Utah.
 He teaches Criminal Procedure, International Law, Global Perspectives on Counterterrorism and Religion and Terrorism, incorporating innovative scenario-based instruction to address national and international security issues and dilemmas.

-Professor Guiora was a Member of the American Bar Association's Law and National Security Advisory Committee from 2010-2014, and is currently a Research Associate at the University of Oxford, Oxford Institute for Ethics, Law and Armed Conflict.
-He is also a Research Fellow at the International Institute on Counter-Terrorism, The Interdisciplinary Center, Herzylia, Israel; and a Corresponding Member, The Netherlands School of Human Rights Research, the University of Utrecht School of Law; Policy Advisor, Alliance for a Better Utah; and Member of the Board (elected), Center for Documentary Expression and Art, Salt Lake City.
+Professor Guiora was a Member of the American Bar Association's Law and National Security Advisory Committee from 2010-2014 and is currently a Research Associate at the University of Oxford, Oxford Institute for Ethics, Law and Armed Conflict; a Research Fellow at the International Institute on Counter-Terrorism, The Interdisciplinary Center, Herzylia, Israel; a Corresponding Member, The Netherlands School of Human Rights Research, the University of Utrecht School of Law; Policy Advisor, Alliance for a Better Utah; and Member of the Board (elected), Center for Documentary Expression and Art, Salt Lake City.

-Professor Guiora has been deeply involved over a number of years in Track Two negotiation efforts regarding the Israeli-Palestinian conflict predicated on a preference and prioritization analytical tool, and has testified before the U.S. Senate Judiciary Committee; the U.S. House of Representatives Committee on Homeland Security; and the Committee on Foreign Affairs in the Dutch House of Representatives.
-He served for 19 years in the Israel Defense Forces as Lieutenant Colonel (retired), and held a number of senior command positions, including Commander of the IDF School of Military Law and Legal Advisor to the Gaza Strip.
+Professor Guiora has been deeply involved over a number of years in Track Two negotiation efforts regarding the Israeli-Palestinian conflict predicated on a preference and prioritization analytical tool.
+Guiora has testified before the U.S. Senate Judiciary Committee; the U.S. House of Representatives Committee on Homeland Security; and the Committee on Foreign Affairs in the Dutch House of Representatives.
+He served for 19 years in the Israel Defense Forces as Lieutenant Colonel (retired), and held a number of senior command positions, including Legal Advisor to the Gaza Strip and Commander of the IDF School of Military Law.

 Professor Guiora has received grants from both the Stuart Family Foundation and the Earhart Foundation, and was awarded a Senior Specialist Fulbright Fellowship for The Netherlands in 2008.
 In 2011, he received the S.J.
 Quinney College of Law Faculty Scholarship Award.
 In 2015, he was elected a member of the Benchers Society at Case Western Reserve University School of Law.